mkreitze/libFBCAGen/README.md

 **genText**
 Example call:

-fbca2.levelMap = copyOver(fbca1)
+genText(exFBCA,fileName = "genTextExample.txt")

-Argument:
+**Argument:**
-*fbca*: The state of a cell represented as an integer.
+*fbca*: The FBCA to be recorded as text

-*directory*: The state of a cell represented as an integer.
-*fileName*: The state of a cell represented as an integer.
-*newFile*: The state of a cell represented as an integer.
-*justMap*: The state of a cell represented as an integer.
+*directory*: File directory to save to .
+Defaults to the current working directory. **Do not forget to add /'s accordingly**

+*fileName*: Name of generated text file

+*newFile*: Boolean, if true, the old file will be written over.
+Defaults to true.

+*justMap*: Boolean, if true, only the states of the level-map wil be recorded.
+Defaults to false.

+*noMap*: Boolean, if true, the states of the level-map will not be recorded.
+Defaults to false.

 Output:
 A textfile named "fileName" in the specified directory (or current working directory if not specified)

 Saves an FBCA into a text document.
 This is done by first (optionally) saving the cells of the FBCA as a string of integers representing each cells state.
-The following string;
+Then (optionally) the following string;

 sMs{fbca.scoreMatrix}g{fbca.g}n{fbca.n}w{fbca.torusWidth}l{fbca.torusLength}neighbours{fbca.neighbourhood}